-If you have spotted an infestation of flea larvae either on your pet or within the home, you are obviously going to want to get rid of the pests as soon as possible.
+If you have spotted an infestation of flea larvae either on your pet or within the home, you will want to get rid of the pests as soon as possible.

-There are various ways which are very effective at tackling flea larvae head on.
+Various ways are very effective at tackling flea larvae head-on.
 Let’s take a look at these now – including how to control fleas in your yard.

-- It is important to treat your pet as soon as you notice any signs of fleas.
-This can be done easily with over the counter flea treatments which can be brought from most stores and pharmacies.
+- It is essential to treat your pet as soon as you notice any signs of fleas.
+This can be done quickly over-the-counter flea treatments brought from most stores and pharmacies.

 - You can also take your animal to the vet who will administer a flea treatment, but this is only a small part of the process.
-It is vital that you treat the home in order to fully rid yourself of all fleas and to prevent them from taking over once again.
+You must treat the home to rid yourself of all fleas entirely and prevent them from taking over again.

-- In order to effectively clear the home of fleas you should vacuum through thoroughly and put all bedding and soft furnishings through a hot wash in the washing machine, this will kill any flea larvae or fleas at other stages of development.
+- To effectively clear the home of fleas, you should vacuum thoroughly and put all bedding and soft furnishings through a hot wash in the washing machine; this will kill any flea larvae or fleas at other stages of development.

-- You should be sure to clean in hard to reach areas where eggs and larvae may be hiding out and this process should be repeated regularly for maximum effect.
+- It would help if you were sure to clean in hard-to-reach areas where eggs and larvae may be hiding out, and this process should be repeated regularly for maximum effect.
 Also, try foggers for fleas.

-- You may need to employ the help of a professional pest control company if you find that the fleas and their larvae are particularly stubborn.
+- You may need to employ a professional pest control company to find that the fleas and their larvae are incredibly stubborn.